sandialabs/opendiventi/docs/run.md

 * tcp_flags

 # Ingestion Sources
 Diventi supports event ingestion from two possible sources: files and the syslog port.
 File ingestion is good for older data or data from other networks.
 Syslog is for data received over UDP and is ideal for indexing live environments.
-See `config.ini` for how to set up data sources.
+See `config.ini` and the `Data Sources` section above for how to set up data sources.